Dogs in Service

 A gorgeous Labrador from Taree, Henry completed his training program and is now living his life as a loving companion and a loyal assistance dog for an army veteran in Coffs Harbour NSW, helping his owner to overcome the impact of PTSD.

-“From the moment they met it was a success story in the making!
+“From the moment we met it was a success story in the making!

 Yellow lab Henry has changed my world forever and afforded me, to do things I couldn’t do before he came into my life!